-The District used up to the federal unrestricted rates of 9.20 percent or 11.74 percent, or federal restricted rate of 2.96 percent, as allowed by each grant.
+The District used up to the federal unrestricted rates of 10.93 percent or 9.2 percent, or federal restricted rate of 3.71 or 2.96 percent, as allowed by each grant.

 Note 4 - Program Costs/Matching Contributions

 The amounts shown as current year expenditures represent only the federal grant portion of the program costs.
 Entire program costs, including the District's local matching share, may be more than shown.
 Such expenditures are recognized following, as applicable, either the cost principles in the OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.